 The Water Quality Monitoring and Management Plan includes metrics, objectives, and obligations that are dependent upon natural systems, which are inherently variable.
 Acts of God, natural disasters, flooding, fire, drought, labor shortages, and other events beyond the control of the Renewal Corporation (Force Majeure Event) may affect or delay compliance with a given obligation in the plan.
-If there is a Force Majeure Event, the Renewal Corporation will report to the Commission and SWRCB and/or ODEQ, as applicable, proposing a variance or other appropriate adjustment of the plan.
+If there is a Force Majeure Event, the Renewal Corporation will report to the Commission and the California State Water Resources Control Board and/or the Oregon Department of Environmental Quality, as applicable, proposing a variance or other appropriate adjustment of the plan.